Aliases for MAPKAPK2 Gene

 GeneCards Summary for MAPKAPK2 Gene

 MAPKAPK2 (Mitogen-Activated Protein Kinase-Activated Protein Kinase 2) is a Protein Coding gene.
-Among its related pathways are MAPK targets/ Nuclear events mediated by MAP kinases and NFAT and Cardiac Hypertrophy.
+Among its related pathways are Activated TLR4 signalling and Regulation of activated PAK-2p34 by proteasome mediated degradation.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPKAPK3.

 UniProtKB/Swiss-Prot for MAPKAPK2 Gene